a-nsilva/joss-CNATool/paper.md

 | Calculates Incidence-fidelity	| Yes	| No	| No	| No |
 | Uses the GPU to speed up calculations	| Yes	| No	| No	| No |
 \label{tb:tb1}
-Table 1: Summary of the main features presented by each of the analyzed programs.
+Table: Summary of the main features presented by each of the analyzed programs.

 # Software Framework